Fall Weekends in New England: 2017

 We have done this in early September, but sailing in Newport, RI is going strong through the end of October.
 Just watch for sunny days (or dress warmly).

-WINE TASTING at historic Greenvale Vineyards on Sakonnet River in Portsmouth, Rhode Island (6 miles from downtown Newport) is combined with live Jazz tastings 1-4 pm on Saturdays through December 12.
+WINE TASTING at historic Greenvale Vineyards on Sakonnet River in Portsmouth, Rhode Island (6 miles from downtown Newport) is combined with live Jazz tastings 1-4 pm on Saturdays through December 9 this year.
 Read about our visit here.